curl/everything-curl/usingcurl-proxies.md

 ### HTTPS and proxy

-HTTPS was designed to allow and provide secure and safe end to end privacy from the client to the server (and back).
-In order to provide that when speaking to an HTTP proxy, the HTTP protocol has a special request that curl uses to setup tunnel through the proxy that it then can encrypt and verify.
+HTTPS was designed to allow and provide secure and safe end-to-end privacy from the client to the server (and back).
+In order to provide that when speaking to an HTTP proxy, the HTTP protocol has a special request that curl uses to setup a tunnel through the proxy that it then can encrypt and verify.
 This HTTP method is known as `CONNECT`.

-When the proxy tunnels through encrypted data to the remote server after a CONNECT method set it up, the proxy cannot see nor modify the traffic without breaking it.
+When the proxy tunnels encrypted data through to the remote server after a CONNECT method sets it up, the proxy cannot see nor modify the traffic without breaking the encryption.

     curl -x proxy.example.com:80 https://example.com/